 The Lord has blessed me with opportunities to work in several aspects of the Christian publishing industry.
 I am:

 I hope you enjoy your visit to my website.
-If you have any questions or would like to communicate with me, please click here to contact me.
+If you have any questions or would like to communicate with me, please click here and use my contact form to get in touch with me.

 “You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 Acts 1:8 (NKJV)

 Have you ever read an article, book, or story that really touched your heart?
 Did you ever think about what had to happen for that piece to get into your hands?

 Before you could read it, someone had to buy it from someplace.
 That place had to purchase it from a publisher, who had to get it from an author.
 Before that, the author had to have the idea to write it.
 Even before that, God had to touch that author’s heart with a call to write.

 Oh, what a difference a little two-letter preposition makes!